Modular Serre Correspondence via stable pairs: General wall-crossings at critical values

+When crossing a wall, how the subschemes $\cals_W^{\pm}\subset \cals_{W^{\pm}}$, see Figure (\ref{wall-crossing2}), are glued to the ambient spaces $\cals_{W^{\pm}}$ can be studied using the elementary modification.
+This technique for sheaves can be found in \cite[Page 41]{friedman1998algebraic}.
+In the setting of stale pairs, this technique can be found in \cite[Section 3]{Thaddeus1992StablePL} for smooth curves, and in \cite[Section 4]{he1996espaces} for $\p2$.
+In the setting of Bridgeland stability, this technique in derived categories can be found in \cite{MR2998828}, \cite{2014MMP}, \cite{MR3803142}.

+If $X$ is a smooth curve or surface, then the moduli space (stack) of semistable objects (either as pairs or complexes) on $X$ is irreducible, and crossing walls results in birational transformations for the moduli space.
+The transformation is either a \emph{flip} or a \emph{divisorial contraction}.
+In this context, the term flip refers to the birational transformations arising from wall-crossing in the sense of \cite[Definition 1.5]{bradlow2003coherent}.
+More precisely, a flip $f: \cals_{W^-}\dashrightarrow \cals_{W^+}$ (Figure \ref{flip}) means that the morphisms $\Phi^{\pm}_W$ are small contractions, i.e. the subschemes $\cals_W^{\pm}\subset \cals_{W^{\pm}}$ contracted by $\Phi^{\pm}_{W}$ have codimensions at least two.
+We say that $f$ is a divisorial contraction if the subscheme $\cals_W^-\subset \cals_{W^-}$ contracted by $f$ has codimension $1$ and $\Phi_W^+$ is an isomorphism.

-The description of the moduli spaces when crossing a wall was studied in \cite[Section 3]{Thaddeus1992StablePL} for stable pairs on a smooth curve, and in \cite[Section 4]{he1996espaces} for stable pairs on $\mathbb{P}^2$.
-In those cases, the moduli space of pairs is irreducible, and it undergoes a flip when crossing a wall.
-Here, a flip means that the morphisms $\Phi^{\pm}_{W}: \cals_{{W}^{\pm}}\to \cals_{{W}}$ ($X=$ a smooth curve or $\p2$) are small contractions.
-The technique (elementary modification) used for gluing moduli spaces under wall-crossings (\cite[Section 4]{he1996espaces} for $\p2$) works for $\mathbb{P}^3$ as well.
-So in later sections, we only focus on computing the extension classes to determine the transformations of moduli spaces.
+The elementary modification for pairs on $\p2$ (\cite[Section 4]{he1996espaces}) works for $\mathbb{P}^3$ as well.
+So in later sections, we only focus on computing the extension classes to determine the type of transformations.
 For the details of this gluing technique, we refer to \cite[Section 4.8]{he1996espaces}.

 On a smooth threefold, wall-crossings for moduli spaces of Bridgeland semistable objects were described in some situations.
-Except for a flip (or a flop), it can also be a blow-up(down) or adding (removing) a component (\cite{schmidt2020bridgeland,MR3803142,mu2024new}).
-We will see in Sections 5 and 6 that wall-crossings for stable pairs on $\mathbb{P}^3$ are similar, which means it can be a flip, blow-up (blow-down), or adding (removing) a component as well.
+Except for a flip (or a flop), it can also be a divisorial contraction or adding (removing) a component (\cite{schmidt2020bridgeland,MR3803142,mu2024new}).
+We will see later in Sections 5 and 6 that wall-crossings for stable pairs on $\mathbb{P}^3$ are similar, which means it can be a flip, divisorial, or adding (removing) a component.